Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Discussion

-On the negative side, discretion can hinder decision making, particularly in settings where decision quality is thought to depend mostly on prediction accuracy \cite{kleinbergPredictionPolicyProblems2015} (though this is not our setting).
-In some predictive contexts, algorithms may outperform human forecasters \cite{dawesClinicalActuarialJudgment1989} and so lead to improvements in decision quality.
-Even when human decision-makers have access to information beyond what the algorithm does~\cite{alurAuditingHumanExpertise2023}, studies show that people often misjudge when to override or defer to algorithmic advice, leading to over-reliance or under-reliance~\cite{balakrishnanHumanAlgorithmCollaboration2025}.
-Moreover, discretion can introduce bias, as demonstrated by the case of a pretrial risk assessment tool in Kentucky, where judges were more likely to override low-risk scores for Black defendants than for white defendants \cite{albrightIfYouGive2019}.
-Our finding that the MAAPS study is underpowered to detect heterogeneous effects for minority students is thus a notable limitation, as it constrains our ability to assess whether discretion in advising contributed to student outcome disparities in unintended ways.
+On the negative side, discretion can hinder decision making, particularly in settings where decision quality is thought to depend mostly on prediction accuracy \cite{kleinbergPredictionPolicyProblems2015} (though this is not our setting), as algorithms often outperform human forecasters \cite{dawesClinicalActuarialJudgment1989}.
+Additionally, while human decision makers may have access to information beyond what the algorithm does~\cite{alurAuditingHumanExpertise2023}, people may misjudge when to override or defer to algorithmic advice, leading to over-reliance or under-reliance~\cite{balakrishnanHumanAlgorithmCollaboration2025}.
+Moreover, discretion can introduce bias, as demonstrated by the case of a pretrial risk assessment tool in Kentucky, where judges were more likely to override low-risk scores for Black defendants than for white ones \cite{albright}.

-Importantly, questions about discretion are not only about effectiveness but also about institutional values.
+Ultimately, decisions about discretion cannot only be about effectiveness but also must incorporate institutional values.
 The use of proprietary, opaque algorithms without a human in the loop can create accountability gaps, limiting the ability of students or advisors to contest decisions \cite{brown_toward_2019}.
-In other domains, it has been shown that rigid institutional mandates to follow algorithmic recommendations can undermine worker autonomy, generate resentment, and shift the balance of power away from human workers \cite{saxenaFrameworkHighStakesAlgorithmic2021, brayneTechnologiesCrimePrediction2021}.
-Finally, those classified as ``high-risk'' by risk prediction tools may face stigmatization \cite{townsendWereNotLiving2023}, and may express strong preferences for discretion over algorithmic decision making \cite{johnsonPredictiveAlgorithmsPerceptions}.
+It has been shown that rigid institutional mandates to follow algorithmic recommendations can undermine worker autonomy, generate resentment, and shift the balance of power away from human workers \cite{saxenaFrameworkHighStakesAlgorithmic2021, brayneTechnologiesCrimePrediction2021}.
+Those classified as ``high-risk'' by risk prediction tools may face stigmatization \cite{townsendWereNotLiving2023}, especially when predictions use demographic variables.
+Finally, students may prefer human discretion over algorithmic decision making \cite{johnsonPredictiveAlgorithmsPerceptions}, trusting trust human actors over algorithmic systems to prioritize their best interests \cite{dasWhyStudentsReject2025}.
 Particularly in educational contexts like advising, where personal connection and trust are critical, designing algorithmic systems must involve careful reflection on when and how to preserve human discretion.